godotengine/godot-docs/getting_started/workflow/export/feature_tags.rst

 Custom features
 ---------------

-It is possible to add custom features to a build, just use the relevant field in the *export preset* used to generate it:
+It is possible to add custom features to a build, use the relevant field in the *export preset* used to generate it:

 .. image:: img/feature_tags1.png